SteveTrabajo/WGS-to-ITM/README.md

-Simple WGS84 to ITM converter.\n Basic GUI for now - still in development
+Simple WGS84 to ITM converter.

+Basic GUI for now - still in development